javamelody/sonar-javamelody/README.md

 sonar-javamelody
 =========================

-Extension plugin for JavaMelody to monitor performance in Sonar.
+Extension plugin for JavaMelody to monitor performance in Sonar 3.1 or later.

 See http://javamelody.googlecode.com